jmacias/jmacias.github.com/_posts/2013-12-18-Release-it.md

 ## Misconceptions tackle by the book

    * You need accept the fact that despite your best laid plans, bad things will happen.
-   * Realize that "Release 1.0" is not the end of the development project but the begining of the system's life on its own.
+   * Realize that "Release 1.0" is not the end of the development project but the beginning of the system's life on its own.

 ### Patterns and Antipatterns for Production ready software